C. P. Ramachandran

 C. P. Ramachandran (1923 – 15 April 1997) was an Indian journalist and political activist.
+He worked in the Army and in the Navy as an officer, before becoming a journalist working in Shankar's Weekly, the Patriot and then the Hindustan Times, all in Delhi.
+In 1986, he returned to his native village Parli I in Palakkad district.

 Early life

 Ramachandran was born in Burma to Malayali parents, Alath Krishnan Nair from Mannur in Palakkad District and Chittenippattu Puthenveettil Janaki Amma, from Ottapalam, Kerala, India.
 After a short period in Burma, Ramachandran spent his boyhood in Ottapalam.
 His education was in Ottapalam and Government Victoria College, Palakkad.
 After his intermediate schooling, he joined the Royal Navy as a mid-ship man.
 During the Naval Mutiny in 1946, he was under surveillance by the Intelligence Department, as he had a strong Communist Party background prior to his Naval life.
 After leaving the Navy he worked in the Army for two years in Ahammed Nagar.
 Finishing his military life, he returned home in 1948, the year after independence, and became active in the Party once again.
 All his party works were centred in Ottapalam.
 When the Party was banned, Ramachandran was arrested and sent to Kannur Central Jail.
 After his release set out to Bombay whilst the police watched him continuously.
 In 1952 he was called by A. K. Gopalan and immediately started working for Goplan's election campaign.